-Certain services and/or benefits are provided every semester by UTSA to all students.
-The fees for those services include tuition, the student services fee, the general fee, the University Center fee, the automated services and computer access fee, the university publication fee, the international education fee, and the medical services fee.
+Certain services and benefits are provided every semester by UTSA to all students.
+These are supported by tuition and the following fees: student services, general, University Center, automated services and computer access, library multimedia resource, university publication, international education, and medical services.
 All students are assessed these fees each semester.
-Refer to the tables on pp. 60-61 for semester totals of tuition and mandatory fees.
+Refer to the Tables of Tuition and Mandatory Fees, pp. 65-66, for semester totals.

 Tuition.
-Pursuant to Subchapter B, Chapter 54, Texas Education Code, each student who registers at UTSA is required to pay tuition according to the number of semester credit hours for which registration is completed and according to his/her residence classification (see Table of Tuition and Mandatory Fees).
+Pursuant to Subchapter B, Chapter 54, Texas Education Code, each student who registers at UTSA is required to pay tuition according to the number of semester credit hours for which registration is completed and according to his or her residence classification (see Table of Tuition and Mandatory Fees).

 Student Services Fee.
-A Student Services Fee is charged to all students.
-This fee provides services and activities which are separate from regularly scheduled academic functions of The University and which directly involve or benefit students.
-These services and activities include recreational activities, intramural and intercollegiate athletics, artists and lecture series, cultural entertainment series, student government, and any other student activities and services specifically authorized by the Board of Regents.
-Students are assessed this fee on the basis of the number of semester hours they register for (see Table of Tuition and Mandatory Fees).
+A compulsory Student Services Fee is charged to all students enrolled at UTSA.
+This fee provides services and activities which are separate and apart from the regularly scheduled academic functions of the University and directly involve or benefit students.
+These services and activities include recreational activities, intramural and intercollegiate athletics, artists and lecture series, cultural entertainment series, student government, and any other student activities and services specifically authorized and approved by the Board of Regents.
+Students are assessed this fee based on the number of semester hours they register for (see Table of Tuition and Mandatory Fees).

 General Fee.
-The General Fee is a compulsory fee authorized by statute for the use and availability of University buildings and facilities.
-Students are assessed this fee on the basis of the number of semester hours for which they register (see Table of Tuition and Mandatory Fees).
+The General Fee is a compulsory fee authorized by statute for the use and availability of University buildings and facilities as set forth in the Table of Tuition and Mandatory Fees.

 University Center Fee.
-University Center fees are \$30.00 per student for each semester.
+The University Center fee is \$30 per student in each regular session, and \$15 each Summer session.

 Automated Services and Computer Access Fee.
-Each student who registers at UTSA is required to pay a fee for automated services and computer usage.
-The minimum fee is \$25.00 and the maximum is \$75.00 per semester (see Table of Tuition and Mandatory Fees).
+Each student who registers at UTSA is required to pay a \$8 per semester credit hour fee.
+The minimum fee is \$35 and the maximum fee is \$96 per semester.